eclipse-vertx/vert.x/wsver-0002/js_web_tutorial.md

 For security reasons, by default, the SockJS bridge will reject all event bus messages sent from the client side.
 After all, we don't want just anyone being able to delete everything in the database.

 To allow messages through we have to tell the bridge what sort of messages we're going to allow through.
-This is done by specifying permitted matches, using the third parameter when creating the bridge.
+This is done by specifying permitted matches, using the second parameter when creating the bridge.

 Initially, we only want to allow through requests to the persistor to find albums.
 This will be used by the client side application to request the catalogue so it can display the list of available items to buy.